JinMingHuang-bit/myos/readme.md

 this software can only be compiled in linux environment because it base on gnu C and linux tools, if you want to use it in windows, please install wsl and compile it in wsl.

-you can change the code here in loader.asm to change the resolution in line :452
+you can change the code here in loader.asm to change the resolution loader.asm in line :452
 ```assembly
 Label_SVGA_Mode_Info_Finish: